ajz34/rest_libcint/doc/src/data-init.md

 In the following contents, we use cc-pVDZ water as example.

+To initialize such kind of data structure, in PySCF, one can execuate following code:

 ```python
 from pyscf import gto
 mol = gto.Mole(atom="O; H 1 0.94; H 1 0.94 2 104.5", basis="cc-pVDZ").build()
 ```

 What we need to build `CINTR2CDATA` instance is similar (or virtually the same) to PySCF.
+In the [last section](#initialize-cint_data-in-rust_libcint) of document, we will see how `rust_libcint` initializes such data structure.
+It may seems that code in rust is much more redundant compared to PySCF; but as a reminder, functionality of this crate is **making electronic integral**, instead of managing information of molecule or unit cell.
+So we provide similar data structure as used by libcint, instead of user-friendly REST or PySCF.

 The data is composed by three components: atomic data, shell data, and parameter data.

 - Parameter data